by Luke Wayne

 The Quran is supposed to be an eternal and unchangeable revelation written on tablets in heaven in Arabic and dictated to Muhammad word for word.
 If this is the case, then even Muhammad himself could not add to or change it.
 Strikingly, however, according to Muslim tradition Muhammad actually made changes to the Quran while he was revealing it.
 Perhaps the clearest example is found in the most trusted collection of the Hadith, Sahih Al-Bukhari:

 Muhammad put forward as a revelation from God an exact verse that said that those who stay home are not equal to those who go out and fight in Jihad.
 Because a blind man expressed his concerns that he was physically unable to go fight, however, the verse was changed to include an exception clause for those who are injured or disabled.
 The exception clause may be quite reasonable, but it was not part of the original dictation Muhammad claimed to have received from the Angel Gabriel.
 If Muhammad really received eternal and unchangeable words from a heavenly book, this exception clause could not be added to it, no matter how reasonable it might be.
 That which is eternal and unchangeable cannot be changed, no matter how pressing the need.
-If adjustments could be made to the Quran in this way, then this completely contradicts the Orthodox perspective on what the Quran is.
+If anyone, even Muhammad, can adjust the wording and content of the Quran in this way, then this completely contradicts the Orthodox perspective on what the Quran is.

 The Hadith offer us other such accounts.
 For example, several verses are said to have been revealed by Muhammad at Umar's request: